 What has been the most challenging thing you have uncovered since the beginning?

 Time management.
 There is so much more than meets the eye when running a small business (especially with being a university student full-time).
-At the moment, Cecile Swim is pretty much a one-man show, other than manufacturing of the products, I’ve pretty much done everything else on my own – designing the products, quality control, website design, emails, accounts, online marketing and handling/postage amongst other stuff.
+At the moment, Cecile Swim is pretty much a one-man show.
+Other than the manufacturing of the products, I’ve pretty much done everything on my own – designing the products, quality control, website design, emails, accounts, online marketing, and handling/postage, amongst other stuff.
 However, at the end of the day, I’ve learnt so much since starting Cecile Swim and I cannot wait to continue to grow and learn together with my label.

 Within the ethical fashion community, there's a big question that we ask which is 'who made my clothes?'.
 In the scope of Cecile Swim, who made your swimwear?
 Can you tell us a bit about them?

 All of Cecile Swim pieces are currently being made in a factory in Indonesia.
-I strongly support small factories which allows their tailors to work in an environment which they are comfortable in.
-Therefore, all of our pieces are produced in limited quantities and are paid fairly for.
-As the factory is based in Indonesia and Cecile Swim is based in Perth, Western Australia - this gives me the opportunity to be close by and make trips to the factory to guarantee transparency and that rights are met for all workers.
+I strongly support small factories that allow their tailors to work in an environment in which they are comfortable.
+Therefore, all of our pieces are produced in limited quantities and are paid for fairly.
+As the factory is based in Indonesia and Cecile Swim is based in Perth, Western Australia, this gives me the opportunity to be close by and make trips to the factory to guarantee transparency and that rights are met for all workers.